vyomasystems-lab/challenges-greeshnad/level1_design2/README.md

 ## Verification Strategy

 - The goal is to check check overlapping non-sequence.
-So test different test cases
+So test different scenarios are tested as above.
+- Reset=1 scenario is tested and verified that current_state is IDLE.
 - Scenario 3 bug presented and fixed above is done assuming the original bug-free DUT is supposed to detect two valid sequences with no overlap between them.
 If that scenario is not needed then, SEQ_1011 state will always have next state as IDLE.
 - Two Valid sequences with overlap between them will give a failed test as described in LMS video. eg- 1011011 input_sequence will fail even in seq_detect_1011_fix.v
 ## Is the verification complete ?